rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Platforms

 * Windows Mobile
-* Symbol Devices Only(Laser Scanners on Symbol Technologies' devices)
+* Zebra Devices Only(Laser Scanners on Symbol Technologies' devices)

 ###korean3of5